awall-codes/CAHOOTS-Arrival-Time-Analysis/README.md

 ### Overview of research goals

+### Dataset used
+Computer-Aided Dispatch (CAD) call data from Police Dept in Eugene, Oregon.

+Link can be found here:

 ### Running the scripts
 I have 3 scripts that can be used to replicate my data science process